First impressions matter

 In order to maximize your profile page, please make sure you also include:

 Biography - a short paragraph about your professional journey to CPHHS

 Personal interests - you are more than your work persona

 In the news - are you mentioned in specific media articles?

 Spotlight - we can highlight recent books or other content.

 Filed under the category "nothing is ever simple".
 While your preferred name can be easily changed on your profile page, things get a bit more complex when it comes to the Oregon State University directory, your @oregonstate.edu email address and the name displayed with that address.
 HR has tried to clear things up at Campus Directory Profile: Information for Faculty and Staff.

 The option to display your pronouns is available.
 Contact Alan to request.
 See why pronouns matter.

 As per AP style guide.
 Degrees earned by faculty and displayed with name are listed as follows.

-Consider using Google Scholar Citations or ResearchGate, both of which provide a simple way for authors to keep track of article citations.
+Consider using Google Scholar Citations, ResearchGate or ORCID.
+Each provide a simple way for authors to keep track of article citations.
 You can check who is citing your publications, graph citations over time and compute several citation metrics.
 ResearchGate is a great way to support and build your graduate students' professional profiles.